Franco-Thai War: Campaign

-While nationalist demonstrations and anti-French rallies were being held in Bangkok, several border skirmishes erupted along the Mekong frontier.
+While nationalist demonstrations and anti-French rallies, supported by groups such as Khana Lueat Thai, were being held in Bangkok, several border skirmishes erupted along the Mekong frontier.
 The superior Royal Thai Air Force then conducted daytime bombing runs over military targets in Vientiane, Phnom Penh, Sisophon, and Battambang with impunity.
 The French retaliated with their own air attacks, but the damage they caused was less than equal.
 The activities of the Thai air force, particularly in the field of dive-bombing, was such that Admiral Jean Decoux, the governor of French Indochina, grudgingly remarked that the Thai planes seemed to have been flown by men with plenty of combat experience.

 French troops used a handful of World War I–era Renault FT tanks during the conflict.

 On 5 January 1941, following the report of a French attack on the Thai border town of Aranyaprathet, the Thai Burapha and Isan Armies launched an offensive on Laos and Cambodia.
 French response was instantaneous, but many units were simply swept aside by the better-equipped Thai forces.
 The Thai army swiftly overran Laos, but the French forces in Cambodia managed to rally and offer more resistance.